58th Governor of Maryland

 Theodore Roosevelt McKeldin (November 20, 1900 – August 10, 1974)

-Member of the United States Republican Party, was the 53rd Governor of Maryland in the United States from 1951 to 1959.
+Member of the United States Republican Party, was a two term Governor of Maryland in the United States from 1951 to 1959.

 Theodore McKeldin was born in Baltimore, Maryland.
 His mother, Dora Greif McKeldin, was the daughter of German immigrants.
 He attended Maryland public schools and later graduating from Baltimore City College.
 He furthered his education by earning his law degree from the University of Maryland School of Law in 1925 and with some graduate work at Johns Hopkins University.